Listen first then design

 3 benefits from writing it down

-- The written dialog between client and design team before the project begins allows for goals to evolve efficiently before being weighted down with design opportunities.
+- Written dialog between client and design team before the project begins allows for goals to evolve efficiently before being weighted down with design opportunities.

 - The client and design team are on an equal playing field at this stage.
 Writing design goals together allows the design team to have verbal aids when translating drawings for non-visual thinkers.

-- The activity gives everyone on the project team a chance to sign off on the understanding of why we are designing the environment.
+- Describing the project in words gives everyone on the project team a chance to sign off on the understanding of why we are designing the environment.

 Examples from our work:

-A more structured process is required to apply the same technique to a corporate client such as Families First–To assist the Families First organization, the design team undertook an involved programming exercise where various groups of employees were interviewed and customers where surveyed.
+A more structured process is required to apply the same technique to a corporate client such as Families First –To assist the Families First organization, the design team undertook an involved programming exercise to listen first then design where various groups of employees were interviewed and customers where surveyed.
 The input from these investigations was documented in spreadsheet, sketch, and drawing format with the following goals listed as primary:

-- To create a “Beacon of Hope” in the community
+- Create a “Beacon of Hope” in the community

-- To create a warm and welcoming lobby, comfortable for both parents and children
+- Provide a warm and welcoming lobby, comfortable for both parents and children

-- To provide space for collaboration and open communication amongst staff
+- Consider spaces for collaboration and open communication amongst staff

-- To provide space for varying levels of collaboration and privacy
+- Think about spaces for varying levels of collaboration and privacy

-- To allow for community use of the building
+- Allow for community use of the building

-- To celebrate the Families First corporate tree logo, reinforcing the branding and meaning
+- Celebrate the Families First corporate tree logo, reinforcing the branding and meaning